Your Career in Accounting: Tax or Audit?

 Kaitlin (Audit): As mentioned before, asking questions is so important, especially when starting in a field such as public accounting.
 Most of the job is learned through experience; therefore new interns are expected to know very little upon hire.
 All that matters is that they maintain a strong desire and ability to learn, and the best way to do that at the beginning is to ask questions.

 Slayton (Tax): I struggled in my first internship with a general lack of knowledge and technical skills, and initially I was concerned that I did not know the correct answer every time.
-I wish I had known that S&H expects interns to lack these skills, but yet encourages them to ask questions and solve the problem as a team.
+I wish I had known that Smith and Howard expects interns to lack these skills, but yet encourages them to ask questions and solve the problem as a team.
 This is why I strongly advise students preparing for their first internship to be open to asking others for help.

 Why did you choose audit / tax?